laraplus/translatable/README.md

 ### Selecting rows

 To select rows from your translatable models, you can use all of the usual Eloquent query helpers.
-The translatable attributes will be returned in your current locale.
-To learn more about how to configure localization settings in Laravel, refer to the official documentation: https://laravel.com/docs/5.2/localization
+Translatable attributes will be returned in your current locale.
+To learn more about how to configure localization in Laravel, refer to the official documentation: https://laravel.com/docs/5.2/localization

 ```php
 Post::where('active', 1)->orderBy('title')->get();